jpineda30/Project-2/readme.md

 <img src="./views/images/appointment.png" width="350"/>
 <p>&nbsp;</p>

-9. In the form, select a start and end times for the appointment, and type the name of the patient and the service provided.
+9. In the form, select start and end times for the appointment, and type the name of the patient and the service provided.
 Don't forget to click **Save** after you're done.
 <p>&nbsp;</p>
 <img src="./views/images/appointment-set.png" width="350"/>
 <p>&nbsp;</p>

 10. By selecting different dates on the calendar, you can filter the appointments for each date.
 Remember that you can also edit an appointment's information (time, service and/or name of the patient).

-11. The **Services** page has the same functionalities as the **Patients** section.
+11. The **Services** page has the same functionalities as the **Patients**/**Appointments** section.
 The main difference is that you can add a price for the service provided.
 <p>&nbsp;</p>
 <img src="./views/images/services.png" width="400"/>
 <p>&nbsp;</p>